-A On the magnitude of vocabulary size
+A On the Magnitude of the Vocabulary Size

 In this work, we use a sequence of tokens as the docID to represent the document as a general case.
 In order for the GR model to generate the docID of relevant documents, the docID faithfully representing the semantic information is highly perfered.
 Therefore, the vocabulary size of the docID is a key factor to determine the capacity of the GR model.
 In this section, we will give a brief perspective of its magnitude by considering the average information content in real-world documents.